Ali Reza Eftekhari

 Ali Reza Eftekhari (علیرضا افتخاری; born March 30, 1958) is an Iranian vocalist of Iranian classical and popular music.
 He is one of the most popular singers in Iran and his works are among the best-selling works of Iranian music.
 This singer has released more than seventy music albums so far.
 He is known as the man of a thousand faces of Iranian music.

-He is one of the few artists that have gained the respect and admiration of classical music lovers everywhere.
-It is refreshing to see younger artists continue to present beautiful classical Iranian music to the younger generation.
+He is considered one of the contemporary artists associated with the promotion of classical Iranian music and has contributed to introducing the genre to younger audiences.

 Career

 Alireza Eftekhari was born in 1958 in Isfahan.
 As a child, he studied with Tabatabai, a violinist.
 From the age of 12, he studied vocal lines with Taj Esfahani.
 After a while, he started to use the teachings of Jalil Shahnaz and Hassan Kasaei in the field of traditional music.
 In 1978, Ali Tajvidi won the first place in the Barbad exam and in the presence of Ali Akbar Shahnazi, Dariush Safvat, and Ali Tajvidi.
 He has been studying music with Gholamreza Dadbeh since 1981.
 In 1983, he released his first album on the advice of Faramarz Payvar called "Atash Del" and in memory of Taj Esfahani.
 After three years, Eftekhari performed works such as Raz va Niaz in collaboration with Hossein Alizadeh and Mehrvarzan in collaboration with Mohammad Ali Kiani-Nejad.
 In the early years of the 1981s, Eftekhari also had private performances with Hassan Kasaei, Habibollah Badiei, Gholam Hossein Bigjehkhani, and Jalil Shahnaz, all of which were single-copy and never published.